codingo/Interlace/README.md

 | 80,443  | Perform a command for both port 80, and port 443         |

 ## Further information regarding targets (-t or -tL)
 Both `-t` and `-tL` will be processed the same.
 You can pass targets the same as you would when using nmap.
-This can be done using CIDR notation, dash notatin, or a comma dilimited list of targets.
+This can be done using CIDR notation, dash notation, or a comma delimited list of targets.
 A single target list file can also use different notation types per line.

 # Variable Replacements
 The following varaibles will be replaced in commands at runtime: